dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 - Diocese: Lichfield
 - Date: 1475 AD

 St Alkmund died circa 802 AD, he was the younger son of Alhred (king of Northumbria) at Lilleshall, his relics were removed to the collegiate church dedicated to him at Derby.
 This church in Shrewsbury was also founded as a collegiate church in 912 AD by Aethelflaed, daughter of Alfred the Great, king of Mercia.
 By the time of the Domesday survey, the church was substantially endowed.
-However, when Lilleshall Abbey was established in 1148 AD, the church became an poor vicarage as property was transferred to Lilleshall.
+However, when Lilleshall Abbey was established in 1148 AD, the church became a poor vicarage as property was transferred to Lilleshall.
+The original medieval church is thought to have been a very fine example.

+The original Saxon church was rebuilt more than once.
+The first significant part of the building to remain to the present day is the tower and 184-foot spire, which were built around 1475 AD.
+Following the collapse of Old St Chad's in 1788, there was concern about the safety of the church.
+An act of Parliament decreed the demolition and rebuilding of all but the tower; the rest of the churches dates from circa  1794-5.

+There is Tudor glass in the West window, dating from mid 16th century.

 The church stands at the highest point in the town.

-The original medieval church is thought to have been a very fine example.
-However, following the collapse of Old St Chad's in 1788, there was concern about the safety of the church.
-An act of Parliament decreed the demolition and rebuilding of all but the tower.

-The present tower and spire were built around 1475 AD.
-The rest of the present church is Georgian.
 ![](../1shropshire/assets/images/churches/2018-07-14_12_53_39_DSC_2794_DxO.jpg)

 # Name: St Chad (new), Shrewsbury